CavalcanteLucas/metr/README.md

 It will create the following containers:
 - the RabbitMQ server that will be used as a message broker to emulate the communication gateway between the device and the server;
 - a process that will emulate the communication gateway, receiving the measurements from the RabbitMQ server and sending them to the server's REST API;
 - a process that will emulate the device's sensor, sending measurements to the RabbitMQ server.
 This process will send a measurement within an interval of 1 to 5 seconds.
-There are 10 measurements samples.
+There are 10 measurement samples.
 After sending all of them, it will start over from the first one in a loop.

 Again, if you want to watch the logs of the device emulator's containers, run:
 ```